anyproto/docs/fundamentals/object/README.md

 # Object

 People, Books, Musicians, Documents, Ideas, Places, Numbers, or Files.
-In Anytype these are all "objects".
+In Anytype, these are all "objects".
 For instance, a person named "Enda," an essay to write, the music by "Pink Floyd," the film "2001", a town called "Berlin," a year, or just a simple status like "Done". **Everything** inside Anytype is an Object, including the other fundamental concepts [relation.md](../relation.md "mention"), [type](../type/ "mention"), and [set.md](../set.md "mention").
 All are types of Objects.
 The _contents_ of objects are Blocks, which you can read more about below.

 ![](../../.gitbook/assets/image.jpg)